Out of a tiny San Francisco apartment, Marc Benioff started a tech revolution in the B2B space in March 1999.

 Salesforce’s homepage leads with a customer story: “See how Jet It increased sales revenue by 3X with Salesforce.”
 Instead of relying solely on product demos like most SaaS companies, Salesforce uses the company name and incorporates metrics to demonstrate the growth they’ve created.

-They’ve also included a photo of the smiling customer paired with a name, job title, and the company logo.
+They’ve also included a photo of the smiling customer paired with a name, job title, and the company logo (which you can now design yourself using a free online logo maker, by the way).
 Notably, Salesforce focuses more on its customers than on how great the CRM’s features are.

 Salesforce also included a “Customer Success” section in the footer, listed under the “New to Salesforce” column.
 It comes before product pricing.
 This small yet significant detail demonstrates how much they truly value the customer’s success.
 Customer success stories, after all, are an integral part of the consideration stage of the buyer journey.